bgola/tcposcrouter/README.md

 Connect multiple SuperCollider instances over the internet and exchange messages between them.

-While tcposcrouter was developed with SuperCollider in mind, it is possible to use it with any other software that supports OSC and TCP.
+While tcposcrouter was developed with SuperCollider in mind, it is possible to use it with any other software that supports OSC over TCP (OSC spec-1.0 with content length prefix).

 # Installing